Updated July 14, 2021

 - Be clear with the logistics and expectations related to your class.
 The college provides global messaging and other instructors will have different requirements for their courses.

 - Not all students have access to computers or the internet outside of PCC.
-Consider surveying students in advance to find out what access to technology they have.
+Consider surveying students in advance to find out what access to the technology they have.

 - Students may need extra time to learn the technology you are using or they may need an extension on due dates.
 Your response time to their questions about content or assignments and your availability will change as well.